 Scrambles in Banff National Park

 Scrambling in Banff is an exquisite experience, providing views of big mountains and stunning mountain lakes.
-We’ve compiled the 10 best scrambles in Banff National Park, that will lead you through stunning passes and beautiful valleys.
+We’ve compiled the 10 best scrambles in Banff National Park that will lead you through stunning passes and beautiful valleys.
 Stay on the lookout for game as you explore the best that the national park has to offer on an exhilarating adventure scrambling in Banff.

 Banff National Park, nestled in the heart of the Canadian Rockies, is a wonderful base for outdoor activity with many great scrambles throughout the park.
 Our Top 10 Scrambles range from introductory experiences through to moderately-challenging, all-day adventures.
 Remember that scrambles aren’t hikes, and most of the calls for rescue come from people who set out on a scramble without knowing what they are getting into.
 Scrambling requires a head for heights, the use of your hands and often climbing moves.
 If you haven’t done this before, take a course to learn technique and be safe before trying this on your own.